 - You now have two shops to manage.

 You would need an app if you wanted to enforce a minimum order amount, or to code (or hire someone to code) a minimum on the cart page.

 One thing that is not a pro or a con is that your inventory would be separate from your retail store.
 This could be a good thing, as you don’t want to run out of stock for wholesalers, and you may want to order or create more product based on their orders.
-If you do need inventory to sync between your two shops, it looks like Stitch Labs can manage this.
+If you do need inventory to sync between your two shops, there are store sync apps to manage this.

-This is usually where we come in!
-But again, I like to err on the side of caution with all customizations.
+We like to err on the side of caution with all customizations.
 One of the best things about using Shopify is being able to rely on your site to continue working as expected, and relaxing while Shopify upgrades your store behind the scenes.
-Any special customizations that must be coded by a developer can interfere with this process.

-When we do custom work for clients, our preferred method is to use customer accounts and groups and create separate wholesale and retail products, which are hidden from the wrong customer groups.
+When we do custom work for clients, our preferred method is to use customer account tags and create separate wholesale and retail products, which are shown only to wholesalers.
 This means wholesalers will see just their items when they’re logged in, and regular customers will see just retail products.

 With this method, shop owners can control the price per unit.
 It does run into the inventory problem (or feature!) mentioned above.